-The paper is organized as follow: Section 2 briefly explains Keystone and its interface.
+The paper is organized as follow: Sect.
+2 briefly explains Keystone and its interface.
 Section 3 presents an overview of our overall approach.
-Section 4 presents our overall approach and section 5 shows generation of contracts with security features.
-Section 6 presents the related work and section 7 concludes the paper.
+Section 4 presents our overall approach and Sect.
+5 shows generation of contracts with security features.
+Section 6 presents the related work and Sect.
+7 concludes the paper.